seattle-javascript-401d25/06-tcp-chat-server/README.md

   * When a socket emits the `data` event, the data should be logged on the server and the commands above should be implemented

 ##  Documentation
-Write basic documention for starting your server connection and using the chatroom application.
-Be sure to use proper markdown constructs and `highlight blocks of code`.
+Write documention for starting your server connection and using the chatroom application.
+Write this documentation as if you are directing someone who has no idea of the tools you are using (netcat, Putty, etc.) how to go through all the steps *from the start* with installing the right dependencies, etc. Be sure to use proper markdown constructs and `highlight blocks of code`.